asparuh-krastev/softuni-kpk/README.md

 The homeworks must be commited before the next lesson.

-Please commit your homework when it is complete, because it will become visible and otherw will start to comment on it.
+Please commit your homework when it is complete, because it will become visible and others will start to comment on it.